 Overview

-History and culture are approached locally, regionally and globally, and the exploration covers a wide time-span from pre-historical times to the recent past and even the future.
-Interdisciplinary humanistic perspectives (including archaeology, art history, European ethnology, folklore studies, history, study of religions) are combined with the approaches of education, law, and theology.
+Through this History and Cultural Heritage PhD programme from the University of Helsinki history and culture are approached locally, regionally and globally, and the exploration covers a wide time-span from pre-historical times to the recent past and even the future.

 A doctoral degree in the History and Cultural Heritage programme at the University of Helsinki comprises of a doctoral thesis and 40 credits of additional studies.
 The studies are divided into discipline-specific studies, aimed to support your research project, and transferable skills training.Programme Structure